 One day you'll be walking down the street and a complete stranger will start talking to you like they've met you before.
 This is because as a non-celebrity you're basically a faceless cipher who can easily be mistaken for someone else.
 You have no identity and are more or less interchangeable with the rest of the common ruck.
 Might as well humor the stranger and pretend that you know them, since you probably have few friends and need the human contact anyway.

 Probably the worst pitfall of non-fame is being stalked.
 Late at night you'll be sitting in your living room reading a book or watching TV with the spouse you no longer love when out of the corner of your eye you'll see a dark shape in the window.
-It darts away as soon as you turn your head, but you've seen it before, you know what it is: it's the specter of failure.
+It darts away as soon as you turn your head, but you know what it is: the specter of failure.
 It stalks you like an animal through the empty hours of the night, reminding you that you've become a sad parody of your dreams, a rank-and-file bourgeois whose life is a clockwork of schedules, meetings and mind-numbing toil that you swore in your youth to avoid at all costs.

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.